maurocordioli/viperus/README.md

 ## Why viperus?

-beacuse I was migrating some go apps ... and there was missing a rust tool that supplies `Viper` ease of use :-)
+because I was migrating some go apps ... and there was missing a rust tool that supplies `Viper` ease of use :-)

 When config parameters are applied, Viperus uses the following decreasing precedence order: